-Departments FY 20/21 FY 21/22

-Authorized/Funded Town Staff Positions Authorized/Funded Town Staff Positions
+Departments FY 2021/22 Authorized/Funded Town Staff Position FY 2022/23 Authorized/Funded Town Staff Position

 Town Council 0.50 0.50

-Town Attorney 1.88 2.13
+Town Attorney 2.13 2.13

 Administrative Services 20.18 20.18

 Community Development 20.20 20.20

 Police Department 60.00 60.00

-Parks & Public Works 34.75 34.75
+Parks & Public Works 34.75 36.75

-Library 12.50 12.50
+Library 12.50 13.50

-Total Positions 150.00 150.24
+Total Position 150.25 153.25

-All Department Hourly Staff Converted to FTE's 11.03 11.09
+All Hourly Employee Staff Converted to FTE's 11.09 11.46

-Total Positions 161.03 161.33
+161.34 164.71

-The FY 2021/22 Operating Budget has 150.24 full time employees and an additional 11.09 full time equivalent (FTE) hourly employees for a total of 161.33 budgeted FTEs, including temporary staff.
-This reflects an increase of 0.3 FTE compared to the prior year.
-The recommended FY 2021/22 staffing levels also reflect the following changes from the prior year's Adopted Budget:
+The FY 2022/23 Operating Budget has 153.25 full time employees and an additional 11.47 full time equivalent (FTE) hourly employees for a total of 164.71 budgeted FTEs, including temporary staff.
+This reflects an increase of 3 FTE compared to the prior year.
+Two of the added positions provide important hire ahead capacities in the Parks and Public Works Department.
+The two positions will help bridge anticipated retirements with staffing returning to prior levels once transitions are completed.
+The one in the Library is a Senior Library Page as described below.
+The recommended FY 2022/23 staffing levels also reflect the following changes from the prior year's Adopted Budget:

-- Administrative Services and Town Offices - The FY 2021/22 Budget reflects the continuation of a limited dated part time position to assist with the Town's emergency preparedness activities and regional emergency management engagement.
-The FY 2021/22 Budget also includes one-time temporary hours to help with special projects in Human Resources Department and Information Technology Program.
-Administration Services also includes a reclassification of Temporary Intern hours to Temporary Office Assistant hours.
-The Town Attorney Department includes a reclassification of a Deputy Town Attorney position to a Legal Administrative Assistant position. - Community Development Department (CDD) -The FY 2020/21 Budget includes the part-time Code Compliance Officer position which will be continued for another year in FY 2021/22 with one-time funding.
-The Budget also reflects 195 hours deletion in Temporary Associate Planner hours. - Police - The FY 2021/22 Budget contains one-time requests for Temporary Parking and Project Managers to assist with the implementation of the Comprehensive Parking Study.
-The FY 2021/22 Budget also includes deletion of 970 temporary hours. - Parks and Public Works (PPW) - The FY 2021/22 Budget includes a reclassification of a 1 FTE Associate Civil Engineering position to a 1 FTE Senior Civil Engineering position, a reclassification of a 1 FTE Equipment Mechanic position to a 1 FTE Supervising Equipment Mechanic position and 256 Temporary Traffic Engineering hours.
+- Administrative Services and Town Offices - The FY 2022/23 Budget reflects the continuation of a limited dated part time position to assist with the Town's emergency preparedness activities and regional emergency management engagement.
+The FY 2022/23 Budget also includes one-time temporary hours to help with special projects in the Information Technology Program. - Community Development Department (CDD) -The FY 2022/23 Budget includes the part-time Code Compliance Officer position which will be continued for another year. - Police - The FY 2022/23 Budget contains one-time temporary staff hour requests for Community Service Officer Intern, two Police Trainee recruit positions, Background Investigation Staff, and continuation of the Temporary Parking and Project Manager for implementation of the Comprehensive Parking Study. - Parks and Public Works (PPW) - The FY 2022/23 budget includes a one-time (1 FTE) Urban Forest Manager to manage the Town's urban forest and fire safety program a one-time hire ahead Lead Parks and Maintenance worker, and additional 2080 hours for a Temporary Senior Civil Engineer to assist with the grant funded CIP projects.
+Upon retirement of one of the current Lead Maintenance Worker and the Town Arborist the two positions will be defunded and through a future Council budget action, will be removed from the number of authorized positions.
+In addition, the proposed budget includes a reclassification of an Executive Assistant position to an Administrative Technician position.